Get personalized academic information about your child.

 After the nomination period, a select group of about 500 nominees are invited to submit an application, which includes essays and letters of recommendation.
 Following a review of the applications, the Big Apple Awards team will interview 100 semi-finalists, of which approximately 40 advance to the finalist round and receive classroom visits.
 A Board of Judges, made up of NYCDOE senior leadership and a representative from the United Federation of Teachers, then selects the final award recipients.
 Learn more about this year's recipients.

-During all stages of the process, candidates were selected based on their ability to demonstrate exceptional success in their impact on student learning, in their instructional practice, and in their professional contributions to their school community.
-In addition to continuing to be model educators, the Big Apple Award recipients will serve as Big Apple Fellows during the 2014-2015 school year.
-View a list of 2014 finalists and semi-finalists here.
-For more information on our 12 Big Apple Award Recipients who will be spending the upcoming school year as Big Apple Fellows, please click here.
+During all stages of the process, candidates are selected based on their ability to demonstrate exceptional success in their impact on student learning, in their instructional practice and in their professional contributions to their school community.